 Previously, I got an M.Sc. in Technology and Policy from MIT, and an Electronic Engineer degree (Cum Laude) from U. Simón Bolívar in Caracas, Venezuela, where I was born and raised.
 I spent a year, and wrote my engineering thesis, at Lund U. in Sweden.
 Besides academia, I've worked for the United Nations and Schlumberger, where I was a crew member onboard the Geco Triton Vessel as a positioning engineer and sailed around Europe, the Middle East and North America.

-Diversity in computing is important to me.
-I served on the board of Graduate Women in Computing, and have participated in the CSE Diversity and Inclusion Committee.
-I'm an avid reader of everything political, and have volunteered for the policy teams of a Venezuelan presidential campaign and a City Council race in Chula Vista, CA. I enjoy traveling (visited 27 countries, 5 continents and 25 U.S. States), photography, cooking, running, and contemporary dance.
+Diversity in computing is important to me, and I served on the board of Graduate Women in Computing, including a department-sponsored recruiting trip to the 2019 Grace Hopper Conference.
+I'm interested in politics and have volunteered for a US presidential campaign, the policy team of a Venezuelan presidential campaign, and a City Council race in Chula Vista, Calif.
+I enjoy traveling (visited 27 countries, 5 continents and 25 U.S. states), photography, cooking, running, biking, and contemporary dance.